Skip to content

 Section titled “Can I run HitKeep alongside Adobe Analytics during evaluation?”

 Yes.
-HitKeep’s 2KB tracking snippet can run alongside Adobe Analytics for a parallel evaluation period.
+HitKeep’s browser tracking snippet can run alongside Adobe Analytics for a parallel evaluation period.
 This is the recommended approach to validate that HitKeep covers your actual reporting needs before canceling an Adobe contract.

 Is HitKeep a good alternative to Adobe Analytics?